19 Best Online Jobs for Students in 2026

 Average pay: $15 to $30 per hour

 Companies need tech-savvy professionals to provide support to their customers.
 If you enjoy problem-solving and learning new products or software, you can offer your services as a technical support agent.
-Companies hire tech support agents to troubleshoot and problem-solve a customer’s issue with the company’s product or service via the phone, video, or chat service.
+Companies hire tech support agents to troubleshoot and problem-solve a customer’s issue with the company’s product or service via phone, video, or chat service.

 Working as a technical support agent while in college can be a dependable part-time student side hustle.
 Decide how many hours per week you’re available to your clients and provide tech support after or between classes.
 You can get real-world experience working in tech, which can help build your resume.